project-oak/oak/oak_channel/SPEC.md

 To receive a message the recipent incrementally reads frames from the communication channel.
 The recipient parses a message from frames by appending the frame bodies in the order they are received.

-The recipient MUST validate the sequence of frame numbers to ensure that all frames are received in the right order.
+The recipient MUST perform the following validation on a received message:

+- The protocol version for all frames MUST be 1
+- All frames MUST have the same message length specified
+- All frames MUST have the same invocation ID specified
+- The body length of each frame MUST NOT exceed 4,080
+- If the frame is not the last frame of the message, the body length MUST be exactly 4,080
+- the frame number of the first frame of a message MUST be 0
+- the frame number of any subsequent frames for the same message MUST be 1 higher than the number of the previous frame
+- the sum of the body lengths of the frames in the message MUST equal the message length

+If any of these validations fail the recipient MUST treat the message as
+invalid:

+- If the recipient is the service it MUST send a corresponding response for the invocation indicating an error
+- If the recipient is the client it MUST discard the message and treat it as a failed invocation

 The recipent MAY start parsing a message before fully receiving all of its frames.